massachusetts institute of technology freshman admissions portal/community v. 2.0

 Now, as an admissions officer, I hope to help dispel a lot of the stereotypes about MIT, tell some of my stories, and shed a little bit of light onto what it's really like to work and go to school here.

-As an MIT undergrad, I majored in biology and minored in music, and spent the bulk of my time as an officer and member of the MIT Logarhythms (or "the Logs" for short, for those who prefer to avoid the nerdy math pun).
-In keeping with the theme of the blogs (which actually didn't exist when I first came to campus), I lived in Burton-Conner for four years.
-In fact, I lived on the same exact floor as Laura, Snively, Mitra, and Sam (though I don't claim to be anywhere near as cool as them).
+As an undergrad, I majored in biology and minored in music, and spent the bulk of my time as an officer and member of the MIT Logarhythms (or "the Logs" for short, for those who prefer to avoid the nerdy math pun).
+I lived in Burton-Conner for four years (specifically, Conner 2), where I enjoyed many an Apple Bake and eating other people's extra food.

 My favorite activities are eating, sleeping, and playing addicting video games.
 I watch way too much terrible (amazing?) reality (and regular) TV, and have seen every episode of Friends at least 50 times, no joke (though I'm not sure if that's something to be proud of).
 I love all kinds of music in all forms, and love (ab)using parentheses.
 Welcome to my blog!